-- Signed presentation may be provided for directions, prompts, items, and answer choices.
-Passages in ELA Reading and ELA Writing tests may NOT be signed to students.
+- American Sign Language (ASL) videos and closed captioning for ELA Reading audio content are available for eligible students who have these accommodations identified in their Individual Educational Plans (IEPs) or Section 504 plans. - Signed presentation may be provided for directions, prompts, items, and answer choices.
+Passages in ELA Reading and ELA Writing tests may not be signed to students.
 The test administrator or proctor may sign directions, prompts, items, and answer choices using the same method of sign language that the student regularly uses in the classroom but must be careful not to use signs that might lead the student to a correct response.
 In such cases, fingerspelling may be used as an alternative. - For oral or signed presentation, the test administrator or proctor may sign or read aloud to the student in the manner that is regularly used in the classroom.
-Examples of allowable oral/signed presentation include but are not limited to reading/signing to a group of students, reading/signing to a student individually, reading/signing only when a student requests. - Test directions may be repeated, clarified, or summarized. - A student may be provided with a copy of directions from the administration script that is read by the test administrator. - A student may be allowed to demonstrate that he or she understands the directions (e.g., repeating or paraphrasing). - A student may read aloud directions, passages, prompts, items, and answer choices to him/herself.
+Examples of allowable oral/signed presentation include but are not limited to reading/signing to a group of students, reading/signing to a student individually, and reading/signing only when a student requests. - Test directions may be repeated, clarified, or summarized. - A student may be provided with a copy of directions from the administration script that is read by the test administrator. - A student may be allowed to demonstrate that he or she understands the directions (e.g., repeating or paraphrasing). - A student may read aloud directions, passages, prompts, items, and answer choices to him/herself.
 This would require use of a device such as a WhisperPhone® or would require that the student be tested in a separate setting so that other students are not disturbed. - Verbal encouragement (e.g., "keep working," "make sure to answer every question") may be used; however, it may not be used to assist a student in producing, correcting, or editing responses. - Students may use magnification devices (e.g., CCTV/video magnifiers, reading loupes, handheld magnifiers).
 Devices must be used without accessing image-upload features (e.g., devices with a memory card must have the memory card removed during testing). - A student may use a straightedge to maintain or enhance visual attention to test items. - Portions of a test may be masked to direct attention to uncovered item(s).
-For computer-based test administrations, a student may use the masking form. - Colored transparencies/overlays may be used. - Test documents may be secured to a work area.
+For computer-based test administrations, a student may use the masking accommodation. - Colored transparencies/overlays may be used. - Test documents may be secured to a work area.
 If adhesives are used to secure scannable documents, responses must be transcribed into replacement documents. - Positioning tools, such as a reading stand, may be used. - A student may use a highlighter to highlight key words or phrases in directions, prompts, items, and answer choices.
 If a highlighter is used on a scannable document, responses must be transcribed into a replacement document.